mhjensen/CPMLS/README.md

 # CS
 Master program in Computational Science.
 The content here outlines the overarching aims behind this new master program at the University of Oslo.
-This master program has several study directions o Computational  Life Science o Computational Chemistry o Computational Physics o Computational informatics o Computational Mathematics o Computational Finance and Statistics o Computational Mechanics
+This master program has several study directions

+ * Computational  Life Science
+ * Computational Chemistry
+ * Computational Physics
+ * Computational informatics
+ * Computational Mathematics
+ * Computational Finance and Statistics
+ * Computational Mechanics